merklejerk/zipped-contracts/README.md

 ![architecture](./arch.drawio.png)

 ## Case Studies
 Most contracts can expect to see ~50% size/deployment cost reduction, and better for text-heavy applications.
 I applied this technology to some known off-chain contracts for comparison.
-No modifications were made to them.
+No modifications were made to them and they still function as the original does.

 | contract | current bytecode size | zipped bytecode size | savings/reduction |
 |----------|-----------------------|----------------------|--------------------|